ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Non-Scalable**: Struggles with datasets containing thousands of points.
 - **Irreversibility**: Once a cluster is merged or split, it cannot be undone.

 ---

-## C. Activity: Market Segmentation for a Retail Business

-**Objective:** Leverage unsupervised learning to perform market segmentation and identify distinct customer groups for a retail business.

-### Scenario:
-A ShopSmart wants to optimize its marketing campaigns by understanding the distinct segments within its customer base.
-The company has collected customer demographic information, purchase histories, and behavioral data, but the dataset is unlabeled.

-**Tasks:**

-1. **Dataset Exploration:**
-   - Examine the provided dataset to understand the features, such as customer demographics, purchase frequency, average spending, and preferred product categories.

-2. **Clustering Algorithm Selection:**
-   - Choose an appropriate clustering algorithm (e.g., K-Means, Hierarchical Clustering) for segmenting the customer base.

-3. **Feature Engineering:**
-   - Preprocess the data by normalizing numerical features and handling missing values.
-   - Select relevant features for clustering.

-4. **Cluster Identification:**
-   - Apply the chosen clustering algorithm and determine the optimal number of clusters using techniques like the elbow method or silhouette score.

-5. **Result Analysis:**
-   - Visualize the clusters using dimensionality reduction techniques (e.g., PCA, t-SNE).
-   - Interpret the characteristics of each cluster (e.g., high-spenders, frequent shoppers, discount-seekers).

-6. **Business Insights:**
-   - Provide actionable insights on how the company can target each customer segment with tailored marketing strategies.

-7. **Challenges and Limitations:**
-   - Discuss potential challenges, such as overlapping clusters or data quality issues.
-   - Propose ways to validate and refine the clustering results.

-**Deliverables:**
-- A summary of the identified customer segments.
-- Visualizations of the clusters and their characteristics.
-- Recommendations for marketing strategies tailored to each segment.

----

 ## D.Shot Recap of  Use Cases of Unsupervised Learning